Designers and architects worldwide are inspired by the innovative recycling materials from Smile Plastics

 The company wants to push the boundaries of aesthetic possibilities.
 Processing plastic waste, that traditionally ends up in landfills or is incinerated, is in fact challenging.
 The designers are constantly working on different forms of procurement, processing and production of plastic waste in order to be able to create different material aesthetics.

-"We are also investing a lot of time in improving the technical properties of our materials to enhance their durability and applicability in wider ranging environments.
+"We are investing a lot of time in improving the technical properties of our materials to enhance their durability and applicability in wider ranging environments.
 Smile brings constant challenges, which keeps us all on our toes.
 Covid is a massive challenge for all at the moment.
 Still, beyond that, our current challenges revolve more around scaling up our production to make larger sized panels with quicker turnarounds", Adam and Rosalie say.

 Creativity without limits: Panels made of CDs and rubber boots